josf/submarine/README.md

 **Apache Submarine** (Submarine for short) is an **End-to-End Machine Learning Platform** to allow data scientists to create end-to-end machine learning workflows.
 On **Submarine**, data scientists can finish each stage in the ML model lifecycle, including data exploration, data pipeline creation, model training, serving, and monitoring.

+## Why this clone?

+Submarine is a great project for testing CodeScene.

 ## Why Submarine?

 Some open-source and commercial projects are trying to build an end-to-end ML platform.
 What's the vision of Submarine?